 Obviously, this can be seriously different in reality if you go significantly faster or slower than the speed they use.
 So, what speed does Google Maps use for biking?
 And are Google Maps cycling times accurate all the time?

-Why the Google Maps Cycling Speed is Important
+Why is Google Maps Cycling Speed Important?

 Google Maps assumes a standard moving speed of roughly 16kph (10mph) irrespective of the length of your journey.